edgexfoundry/device-bacnet-c/README.md

 These settings may be changed on the command line as follows:

 ```
    -i,  --instance <name>      : Append the given instance to the service name
    -r,  --registry             : Use the registry service
    -p,  --profile <name>       : Set the profile name
-   -c, --confdir <dir>        : Set the configuration directory
+   -cd, --configDir <dir>      : Set the configuration directory
 ```

 ## BBMD Setup